Designer. Carpenter. Artist. Experimental Architect.

-Sam scrutinises the material choices, and building processes in order to stay in line with his core values and themes, and He is fascinated with form and what is expected from the spaces which we inhabit.
+Whilst constantly scrutinising material choices, and building processes, in order to stay in line with his core values and the environment, Sam creates buildings that are akin to sculptural works.
+They illustrate his fascination with form, and attempt to challenge what is expected from the spaces which we inhabit.

 THEMES